 A variety of other dynamics can also erode memory.
 One interesting argument suggests that we create amnesia by neglecting to use history in lesson-learning efforts.
 At least three versions of this neglect are recorded in crisis management research.
 One relates to the way in which crises are viewed as exceptional, which leads to an underappreciation of the value of learning from history (Terry 2002).
 There is a tendency, well documented in studies of crises and hindsight learning, to view crises as one-offs that could not be foreseen and will not be repeated (Boin and Fischbacher-Smith 2011; Hindmoor and McConnell 2013).
-This tendency sits comfortably with views about the contemporary nature of crises more generally, which emphasise the contemporary disaster as a unique manifestation of the highly levels of turnover can also be attributed to the nature uncertain times in which we live (Beck 1992).
-Complex crises in these ways (for example, Natsios 1995).
-Yet development.
-As handovers happen in a crisis, memory when we look at complex emergencies, they actually of the needs of those affected, memory of the ad-hoc reflect enduring problems that have not changed much responses to the challenges of the emergency (some across the years (Terry 2002).
-Consequently, we should successful, others failed) and memory of the temporary not see them as exceptional or abnormal events which relationships created on the front-line can all be are characterised by unique forms of complexity but lost.
-This may be because no systems are in place to rather as more typical threats which can be understood bridge the gap.
-Alternatively, incoming staff (especially through history (Terry 2002). medical professionals) may orientate towards a form of 'learning by doing' which demands trial and error The neglect of history can also be a consequence of a working at a personal level.
-Thus, the wheel (even if broken) is reinvented again and again across the life of an emergency response.
-Consider, for example, the account below, which many front-line humanitarian actors will recognise as familiar.
-It comes from the reconstruction of a 'day in the life' of a nurse on a Médecins Sans Frontières emergency project:
+This tendency sits comfortably with views about the contemporary nature of crises more generally, which emphasise the contemporary disaster as a unique manifestation of the highly uncertain times in which we live (Beck 1992).
+Complex emergencies are one label that has been used to define crises in these ways (for example, Natsios 1995).
+Yet when we look at complex emergencies, they actually reflect enduring problems that have not changed much across the years (Terry 2002).
+Consequently, we should not see them as exceptional or abnormal events which are characterised by unique forms of complexity but rather as more typical threats which can be understood through history (Terry 2002).

-wilful disinterest in learning about the past.
+The neglect of history can also be a consequence of a wilful disinterest in learning about the past.
 This may be because confronting the past will challenge powerful interests, involve reforming the status quo or, more commonly, create political problems for incumbents and contemporary policies (Stark 2019).
 Thus, amnesia can be created through a simple unwillingness to interrogate the past because that means challenging dominant norms in the present.
-An illustrative example of this can First, she works alongside the newly arrived doctor.
-She be seen in the ways in which humanitarian aid continues has noticed that this doctor does not want to listen to to be militarised by governments in the global north. anything about how his predecessors did the job; he This is because of a continuing belief that aid is a policy wants to do it his own way and to find things out by tool for ensuring security.
-Continuity in this regard, himself.
-For Anna this is an inefficient 'learning-by-Barakat et al. (2010) argue, reflects a wilful tradition of doing' approach that fails to take into consideration forgetting in the north that has deliberately ignored the experiences of others.
-With the high staff turnover the many historical failures that expose the lack of in this emergency project, knowledge just slips away. connection between humanitarian aid, the pacification (Hilhorst and Schmiemann 2002: 495, emphasis added) of domestic communities and the creation of security.
+An illustrative example of this can be seen in the ways in which humanitarian aid continues to be militarised by governments in the global north.
+This is because of a continuing belief that aid is a policy tool for ensuring security.
+Continuity in this regard, Barakat et al. (2010) argue, reflects a wilful tradition of forgetting in the north that has deliberately ignored the many historical failures that expose the lack of connection between humanitarian aid, the pacification of domestic communities and the creation of security.